There's No I in America

 "There's No I in America" is the fifth episode of the seventh season of the American television comedy series 30 Rock, and the 130th overall episode of the series.
 It was directed by John Riggi and written by Josh Siegal and Dylan Morgan.
 The episode originally aired on NBC in the United States on October 31, 2012.

 "There's No I in America" was watched by 3.38 million viewers and received a positive response from critics.
 It is the second half of a two-part episode, preceded by "Unwindulax".
 The episode title references the phrase "There's no I in team", even though there is actually an I in America.
+It aired on a Wednesday night due to a shuffling of broadcasts for the week due to Hurricane Sandy coverage and the desire to air the election-themed episode before the actual election.

 Plot

 Picking up exactly where "Unwindulax" left off, Jack and Liz have each realized that the 2012 Presidential election will be decided by a group of Northern Florida voters who are devoted fans of Jenna Maroney's latest single, "Catching Crabs in Paradise."
 Therefore, Jenna is likely to decide the next president of the United States.
 Jenna, however pays no attention to politics.
 In an attempt to sway Jenna to their respective parties' side, Liz and Jack hold a formal debate moderated by Jenna.
 Jack wins the debate by not focusing on the issues, but rather by pointing out that Jenna will be the coolest celebrity in the Republican Party.
 He also gives a speech filled with meaningless buzzwords.
 Liz attempts to convince Jack to not let Jenna endorse anyone, claiming no one should live in a world where Jenna Maroney is the most important woman in America.
 Jack, however, rejects her attempts at emotional manipulation.

 Utilizing Tracy's penchant for making horrible jokes about recently deceased celebrities, Liz logs him into Jenna's Twitter account and sets him loose.
 Tracy's work gets Jenna banned from social media before she can endorse Mitt Romney.
 Meanwhile, Jack has a conversation with a young girl who wants to be an entrepreneur.
 However, he discovers that the girl has become inspired by Jenna's success, hoping to skip business school and get implants.
 He decides he cannot go through with his plan.
 In the end, Jenna endorses neither candidate, while Liz and Jack settle their differences.
 They each acknowledge that they've rubbed off on one another.